-As the report claims that the debut of the new iPhone on the Field day event will not be seen due to certain restrictions and governmental policies.
-The educational event is more focused to launch new iPads and Macs rather than the iPhone, which is unlikely to feature at the event.
+As the report claims that the debut of the new iPhone at the Field day event will not be seen due to certain restrictions and governmental policies.
+The educational event is more focused on launching new iPads and Macs than the iPhone, which is unlikely to feature at the event.

-At present, the iPhone SE 2 is produced both in China and India for the global supply.
+At present, the iPhone SE 2 is produced both in China and India for global supply.
 It is recently known that Apple has taken to diversify its product lines with the expansion into India.
-The device will be assembled in the Wistron facility that allows the governmental policies to stand in the way of a worldwide product launch.
+The device will be assembled in the Wistron facility, allowing the governmental policies to stand in the way of a worldwide product launch.